finnmayhew/The-Revelation-Mission/Sessions/Session6.md

 End the session when either the party is all knocked out, decided to be monsters, or all enter the palace.

 ## Table Notes

+Sarnos and Norvin will find a place to hide the ship not in Charbel's farm

+Mu talked with Charbel

+Carcy and Mu try to put the gas generator into the bag of holding

+Can fit the gas generator and 5 air canisters

+Carcy carried Mu in a bag of holding

+The Shabah knows the S components of spells

+The nets are magical, also meant to keep out the Shabah

+Have them level up to 9 for next session

+Lux's Shabah are willing to throw someone at the nets

+Hole is not big enough for more than one person to get through at a time

+Maybe give them a long rest before encountering the Padishah

+Moved the ship to random other farm before it got light out, on the bottomside

+Aicha does not find them the morning of Hali 6944 because they moved the ship to a different farm

+Ended session mid-sending-stone session